 complete the extension of time page in RHW.

 When completed prior to the eligibility due date, the first EOT for eligibility determination does not require any supervisory approval.
 However, if the eligibility due date has already passed and an EOT was not completed, the VR Supervisor must review and approval the EOT prior to the EOT for eligibility being entered in RHW.
-Any additional EOT's (past the first one), also require VR Supervisor review and approval
+Any additional EOT's (past the first one), regardless of whether or not the additional EOT is completed prior to the end date of the current EOT, also require VR Supervisor review and approval.

 When completing the EOT for eligibility in RHW, document the justification for the EOT in the comments section of the EOT for Eligibility page; an additional case note is not required.